-According to this view, electronic modes, whose dispersion relations can be expressed as combinations of the electronic dispersion relation and spin or charge dispersion relation of unperturbed systems, can be induced by various spin and charge perturbations as well as by temperature increase in strongly correlated insulators \cite{KohnoMottT,KohnoTinduced,KohnoRPP,Kohno1DHub,Kohno2DHub,KohnoDIS,Kohno1DtJ,Kohno2DtJ,KohnoSpin,KohnoAF,KohnoGW,KohnottpHub,KohnottpJ,KohnoHubLadder,KohnoKLM}.
-This characteristic can be applied to band-structure engineering, which makes it possible to increase the number of electronic bands, control the band gap, and even change the insulating band structure to metallic at half filling by appropriately tuning and selecting the perturbations and strongly correlated materials.
+According to this view, electronic modes, whose dispersion relations can be expressed as combinations of the electronic and either the spin or the charge dispersion relations of unperturbed systems, can be induced by various spin and charge perturbations as well as by temperature increase in strongly correlated insulators \cite{KohnoMottT,KohnoTinduced,KohnoRPP,Kohno1DHub,Kohno2DHub,KohnoDIS,Kohno1DtJ,Kohno2DtJ,KohnoSpin,KohnoAF,KohnoGW,KohnottpHub,KohnottpJ,KohnoHubLadder,KohnoKLM}.
+This characteristic can be applied to band-structure engineering, which makes it possible to increase the number of electronic bands, control the band gap, and even change the insulating band structure to a metallic one at half filling by appropriately tuning and selecting perturbations and strongly correlated materials.

 Although the particle--hole-symmetric case has been considered an unperturbed system in this study, electronic modes should be induced by spin and charge perturbations even in the nonsymmetric case.
 In particular, the dispersion relations obtained through the quantum-number analysis (selection rules) [Secs. \ref{sec:DIS}, \ref{sec:selectionRulesCF}, \ref{sec:MIS}, and \ref{sec:selectionRulesSF}; Eqs. (\ref{eq:ekhDISspin}), (\ref{eq:ekhDISchargeNh0}), (\ref{eq:ekhDISchargeNh2}), (\ref{eq:ekeDISspin}), (\ref{eq:ekeDISchargeNh0}), (\ref{eq:ekeDISchargeNh-2}), (\ref{eq:ekAN}), (\ref{eq:ekRN}), (\ref{eq:ekeMIS}), (\ref{eq:ekhMIS}), (\ref{eq:ekAS}), and (\ref{eq:ekRS})] should remain valid, and the experimentally obtained spin- and charge-mode dispersion relations can also be used to interpret the emergent electronic modes in strongly correlated materials.